mansour-ahmed/mansour.blog/content/posts/nuxt-ts-vs-code-debugger.md

 ```
 The JSON file simply defines 2 configurations.

-**client: chrome** is the config necessary to debug any code that is run on the browser side.
+**client: chrome** is to debug any code that is going to run on the browser side.

-**server: nuxt** is the config necessary to debug any code that is run on the server.
+**server: nuxt** is to debug any code that is going to run on the server.

-Depending on the mode you are running Nuxt in, you might need either both or only the client one.
+Depending on the mode you are running Nuxt in (Universal or SPA) , you might need both configs or only the client one.

-The JSON configs also defines a compound command.
+The JSON also defines a compound command.

-**fullstack: nuxt** combines both configurations and run them in parallel.
+**fullstack: nuxt** combines both configurations and allows you to switch between configs easily without restarting the debugger.

 Remember to replace **{ADD_YOUR_APP_PORT_HERE}** with the port of your local development environment.